How to deal with lying and encourage honesty

 1. Calmly name the issue but don’t demand confessions

-Never call your child a liar; negative labels such as this can erode self-esteem and lead to self-confirming behaviour.
-Similarly, it is not helpful to bring up past transgressions “This is the third time you’ve lied about this”.
+Never call your child a liar - negative labels such as this can erode self-esteem and lead to self-confirming behaviour.
+Similarly, it is not helpful to bring up past transgressions such as “this is the third time you’ve lied about this”.